sachinp-iit/skillgenie/README.md

 # Contributing

-Contributions, issues, feature requests, and ideas are welcome.
+Contributions, issues, feature requests, and pull requests are welcome.

----

-# Vision

-> Build the world's first autonomous capability operating system for AI agents.